ubc-minetest-classroom/minetest_classroom/mods/magnify/magnify/README.md

 #### `magnify.get_species_from_ref(ref)  -->  table, table`

-Returns information about the species indexed at `ref` in the `magnify` plant database
+Returns the plant definition table the species indexed at `ref` in the `magnify` plant database, and a list of nodes the species is associated with

 - Parameters:
   - `ref` (*`string`*): Reference key of the plant species